PaulNegoescu/TEMPLATE-homework-react-todos/README.md

 1. Don't forget to start the mock server before making requests to it!!!
 2. There is a generalized way to treat the add functionality that does not involve listening for two disparate events (enter key and click).
 Remember that you are in the context of a form.
-3. The API, after a successfult POST request, will send back data with the response, containing the freshly created entity.
+3. The API, after a successful POST request, will send back data with the response, containing the freshly created entity.
 4. You can add items to an array with push and remove items with splice but remember that these functions perform mutations, the reference of the array won't change.
 5. For removing items in a way that does not mutate arrays consider using .filter
 6. fetch accepts a second argument with a config object where you can specify a method for the call, headers, and a body